Skip to Content

 Avoid any unnecessary splashes with the boiling water when eradicating weeds.

 The scalding water should impact only the weeds, so kneel or squat for best results.
-We know this will be hard and tough, but be kind and friendly while pouring the boiling water. especially around surrounding plants, you want to keep.
+We know this will be hard, but be kind and friendly while pouring the boiling water, especially around surrounding plants you want to keep.

 The best way for you to pour over the boiling water onto the weeds is to squat and start pouring the water down from a shallow height.

-This will help reduce the chances for the boiling water to splash in the other plants.
+This will help reduce the chances of the boiling water splashing into the other plants.
 This will also help you stay safe as you pour water onto the weeds.

 Boiling water can cause severe burns in less than a second and burn through clothes, so this is one of the most important things to remember when using this method to take out your weeds.